vijay03/jsys/README.md

 ==================================
 There is a need for an open-access, free-for-authors, free-for-readers, high-quality journal for systems research.
 This repository contains a proposal for such a journal.

+## Mission and values

+JSYS seeks to promote high-quality, open-access research on computer systems.
+JSYS will never charge readers or authors.
+All research published in JSYS will be available as open-access from the day it is accepted for publication.
+JSYS will not impose page limits on accepted publications.

 ## Why do we need a new journal in systems?

 1. Top venues like SOSP/OSDI and Eurosys don't do revisions: good work that is not perfect gets rejected and bounced around (wastes both author and reviewer cycles).